The District Council is responsible for the licensing of Hackney Carriages and Private Hire Vehicles within the district of Derbyshire Dales.

 Anyone who buys or sells a licensed vehicle must notify the Council within seven days, in writing.

 The Council need to know the details of the new owner of the car and also the previous owner's details.
-There is no need to re-test the vehicle at this stage but you will be required to complete an application form for vehicle transfer [PDF 97.3KB / Word 170KB] and pay the appropriate Fee [PDF 30.9MB].
+There is no need to re-test the vehicle at this stage but you will be required to complete an application form for vehicle transfer [PDF 97.3KB / Word 170KB] and pay the appropriate Fee.
+For list of current fees click here [PDF 398 KB].

 Make enquiries with the police and also notify the Council in writing of the fact that you have lost your plates.
-There is a standard charge for replacement of your plates which has to be charged if you cannot recover your originals.
+There is a standard charge for replacement of your plates if you cannot recover your originals.

 How long does the vehicle licence last for?

 Your licence will be valid for one year only.
 The Council will endeavour to send you a renewal reminder 8 weeks before the expiry date.
 This reminder is a courtesy service only and it is ultimately your responsibility to make sure that your licence doesn't expire.
-Please do not post your application, you must make an appointment to bring your renewal application in person by telephoning the Licensing Section.
+Please do not post original documents or cash.

 Download Application forms